adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

 If true, then /etc/httpd/conf.d/ipa-rewrite.conf is modified to force all connections to https.
-This is necessary to allow the WebUI to be accessed behind a reverse proxy when using nonstandard ports.

 Default value: `false`